 Day 1 – Cobourg Marina to Trent Port Marina

 The original plan was to go straight to Belleville, then come back and stay in Trenton for two days.
 The weather was looking a little suspicious and the reports were calling for wind and possible thundershowers.
 There wasn’t enough wind to sail so we just motored side by side at six knots.

 We arrived at entrance to the Murray Canal without any incidents.
 We decided to use our radio to contact the swing bridge operators and have Miss Led closely follow us through.
 It worked well, there wasn’t much traffic at all in the canal.

 We decided to wait until we hit the Bay of Quinte to decide which marina we were going to stay in.
-The weather cooperated and just as we approached the buoy where we were to make our decision the wind picked up from behind and make the choice easy, we were staying in Trenton.
+The weather cooperated for most of the trip, until we aproached the buoy where we decided to make the decision to stop or continue.
+The choice was easy, the wind had picked up from behind and the dark clouds were getting closer, we decided to stop in Trenton.

 That evening we saw a plane climbing from the CFB Trenton airport and then drop some skydivers.
 I’m not sure what they were practicing for, but it was fun to watch!

 Left Cobourg at 10:40am Arrived Murray Canal 2:50pm Arrived Trent Port Marina 4:15pm Total time: 5 hours 35 mins Motored at 6 knots Started overcast with little wind.
 Sunny for a bit and then storm brewing behind us, wind picked up just as we entered Bay of Quinte.

 Day 2 – Trent Port Marina to Miers Pier in Belleville